 Then we obtain the following relations.

-Note that $t_1,\ldots,t_4$ and $u_1,\ldots,u_5$ are the shape parameters of tetrahedra in Yokota triangulation and Thurston triangulation respectively.
-According to Observation \ref{obs}, we know these two triangulations are related by 3-2 moves and 4-5 moves on collapsed octahedra and non-collapsed octahedra respectively.
-The equation (\ref{eq20}) shows the correspondence between the shape parameters under 4-5 moves, so if $t_1,\ldots,t_4\notin\{0,1,\infty\}$, we can determine the values of $u_1,\ldots,u_5$ from the left side of (\ref{eq20}).
-Also the equation corresponding to 3-2 move can be obtained easily.
-(See (\ref{eq30}) for example.)
+Note that $t_1,\ldots,t_4$ and $u_1,\ldots,u_5$ are the shape parameters of the tetrahedra in Yokota triangulation and in Thurston triangulation, respectively.
+According to Observation \ref{obs}, we know these two triangulations are related by 3-2 moves and 4-5 moves on collapsed octahedra and non-collapsed octahedra, respectively.
+Equation (\ref{eq20}) shows the correspondence between the shape parameters under 4-5 moves, so if $t_1,\ldots,t_4\notin\{0,1,\infty\}$, then we can determine the values of $u_1,\ldots,u_5$ from the left side of (\ref{eq20}).
+Also the equation corresponding to 3-2 move can be obtained easily (see (\ref{eq30}) for example).
 This implies that the shape parameters of Yokota triangulation determine that of Thurston triangulation.
-Furthermore, if all $u_1,\ldots,u_5\notin\{0,1,\infty\}$, then the shape parameters of Thurston triangulation recovers that of Yokota triangulation by the right side of (\ref{eq20}).
-It completes the proof.
+Furthermore, if all $u_1,\ldots,u_5\notin\{0,1,\infty\}$, then the shape parameters of Thurston triangulation recover that of Yokota triangulation by the right side of (\ref{eq20}).
+This completes the proof.

 \end{proof}

 Our goal of this section is to prove